r3cha/sidekiqable/README.md

 # Sidekiqable

 Sidekiqable lets you enqueue any class method or modules asynchronously without writing dedicated Sidekiq workers or ActiveJob wrappers.
-Chain `perform_async`, `perform_in`, or `perform_at` directly off a class method invocation and Sidekiqable will serialize the call into a generic worker.
+Prefix method calls with `perform_async`, `perform_in`, or `perform_at` and Sidekiqable will serialize the call into a generic worker.

 ```ruby
 class ReportMailer